-I’ve been learning German for a while now and here are some of the options I’ve found useful for learning the language.
+I’ve been learning German for a while now and been streaming the process most days.
+Here are some of the options I’ve found useful for learning the language.
 Hopefully they’re useful to you as well.
 Some of these links are affiliate links, but they’re still my honest opinions.

 - Apps & Websites